 “Give your baby something to play with while nursing with a DIY breastfeeding necklace with giant beads.
 Anything to keep them from pulling your hair!”

 “Milk savers are another product to catch any precious leaking milk.
 Save that liquid gold, mama!”

 According to the CDC, breastmilk can be stored in the fridge or freezer for an extended period of time.
 Always follow proper storage guidelines and the advice of your healthcare provider while doing so.
-Using milk storage bags to store your extra liquid gold can ensure that the milk stays sealed and safe.
+Using milk storage bags to store your extra liquid gold can ensure the milk stays sealed and safe.